 Mumps Outbreak in Snohomish County

-Snohomish County has a total of 47 cases of mumps (18 confirmed and 29 probable) as of April 3.
-Of those cases, 33 cases are impacting schools within Everett Public Schools, Lakewood School District, Monroe School District, Mukilteo School District and the Stanwood-Camano School District as follows:
+Snohomish County has had a total of 52 cases of mumps (21 confirmed and 31 probable) as of May 2.
+Of those cases, 42 cases have impacted students within Everett Public Schools, Lakewood School District, Monroe School District, Mukilteo School District, Northshore School District and the Stanwood-Camano School District as follows:

 The measles, mumps, and rubella (MMR) vaccine is the best protection against mumps and is highly effective in preventing the virus and reducing outbreaks.
 Out of an abundance of caution, the Health District has recommended excluding students with no doses or one dose of MMR from attending school until the 26th day past possible exposure.